sony671/CSharp-SingleInstanceHandler/README.md

 public MainWindow()
 {

-  //if not first instance of the program then exit (using Environment.Exit(0)) and sends start args to the first Instance
+  // If this is not the first instance of the program, then exit (using Environment.Exit(0)) and send startup arguments to the first instance.
-  // By adding "true" this instance whill send all start arguments to the first Instance.
+  // By adding "true", this instance will send all startup arguments to the first instance.
   SingleInstanceHandler.LaunchOrExit("MyApplicationName", true);

-  // Adds a event lisiner it this instance is the first istanee in order to resive start args.
+  // Adds an event listener if this instance is the first one to call LaunchOrExit or CheckAndLaunch.
   SingleInstanceHandler.OnReceiveArgsEvent += OnReceiveArgs;